Chart Color Schemes

 Hillman is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Hillman's estimated population is around 1,955 as of Nov 2025.
-This reflects an increase of 148 people (8.2%) since the 2021 Census, which reported a population of 1,807 people.
-The change is inferred from the resident population of 1,956 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,615 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Hillman's 8.2% growth since census positions it within 0.7 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of November 2025, the Hillman statistical area (Lv2) has an estimated population of around 1,935.
+This reflects a growth of 128 people since the 2021 Census, which reported a population of 1,807.
+The change is inferred from AreaSearch's estimation following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 1,599 persons per square kilometer, above national averages assessed by AreaSearch.
+Hillman's growth rate of 7.1% since census is within 2.6 percentage points of the national average (9.7%).
+Population growth was primarily driven by overseas migration contributing approximately 93.0%.

 Frequently Asked Questions - Population